zmeyer001/revel-coding-exercise/README.md

 ## Project limitations
 If I were to have more time to work on this project, I would make a variety of tweaks to my code:
-- Summarize daily weather: Instead of using the weather at noon for each day, I would create a more elegant summary.
+- Summarize daily weather: Instead of using the weather from the same hour for each day, I would create a more elegant summary.
 For example, I could summarize the day's weather using the average values for the temperatures, sunshine, and rain.
 - Enhance communication method selection: Determine a valid method of communication for cases where the temperature is greater than 75 degrees Fahrenheit and it is not sunny.
 Currently, the `choose_outreach_method` function returns `"none"` in these rare cases.